 Earlier, freelancers only paid a fixed 10% service fee for all contracts.

-Increase in fees may not be a big issue on its own.
+An increase in fees may not be a big issue on its own.

-Clients may want to adjust the ‘price’ of a job with the processing fee, reducing the actual rate of a job.
+Employers may want to adjust the ‘price’ of a job with the processing fee, reducing the actual rate of a job.
 There are some highly tedious proofreading jobs going for as low as $10 per hour.

 As a client…